 Some Families May Need Monitors; Other Families May Not

 Of course, not every family buys a baby monitor strictly to hear the baby when she cries.
-Today, there are monitors that actually detect movement, and that are designed to help reduce the risk of SIDS.
-Movement monitors can alert parents when a baby hasn’t moved in a certain amount of time – an alarm sounds, letting parents know that the baby has been completely still for too long.
+Today, there are monitors that actually detect movement designed to help reduce the risk of SIDS.
+Movement monitors can alert parents when a baby hasn’t moved in a certain amount of time.
+An alarm sounds letting parents know that the baby has been completely still for too long.

-The reviews on these kinds of monitors are fairly positive, and some families have truly incredible stories of actually catching their not-breathing baby in the nick of time, and intervening before something truly awful happened.
-However, other parents report lots of false alarms, resulting in unnecessary middle-of-the-night wakings for everyone.
+The reviews on these kinds of monitors are fairly positive.
+And, some families have truly incredible stories of actually catching their not-breathing baby in the nick of time and intervening before something truly awful happened.
+However, other parents report lots of false alarms, resulting in unnecessary middle-of-the-night wakings and anxiety for everyone.

-In this post, though, we’re going to focus strictly on sound monitors, and how they impact sleep.
+In this post, though, we’re going to focus strictly on sound and video monitors, and how they impact sleep.

 Baby Monitors and Baby Sleep: The Good

-Baby monitors can be really helpful during sleep-coaching, too, for the same reasons.
-Parents who use no-cry sleep coaching methods may not need to worry about this, but even if you use any kind of cry method of sleep training, you’ll want to keep tabs on your baby’s cries.
+And, of course, baby monitors can be really helpful during sleep training, too, for the same reasons.
+Parents who use no-cry sleep coaching methods and stay in the room may not need to use a monitor.
+But, if you use any kind of cry method of sleep training and leave the room, you’ll want to keep tabs on your baby’s cries.
 A monitor makes it easy to do that.

 However, while baby monitors can definitely be helpful, they can also become a problem.